 To create an alert from a dashboard, hover over the bell icon in the upper right of the tile.

-Clicking the bell will list the public alerts and your own private alerts in a new pop-up window, and you can click the Create Alert button at the bottom.
+Clicking the bell will list the publicly visible alerts and your own private alerts in a new pop-up window, where you can click the Create Alert button at the bottom.
 If no alerts currently exist for that tile, clicking the bell icon will open the alert creation pop-up:

+Your dashboard must be out of edit mode and you must be out of Development Mode to create alerts.
 At least one numeric measure or table calculation is required to set up an alert.
-Field options are limited those visible in the tile’s visualization.
+Field options are limited to those visible in the tile’s visualization.

 In the alert creation pop-up, you can specify several components of your alert: